ULHPC/tutorials/linux-shell/README.md

 Enter the long-existing and very simple, but totally indispensable [GNU screen](http://www.gnu.org/software/screen/) command.
 It has the ability to completely detach running processes from one terminal and reattach it intact (later) from a different terminal login.

+Note that screen is not available anymore on modern system, especially when using the Aion cluster, you should use Tmux instead.

 ### Pre-requisite: screen configuration file `~/.screenrc`

 While not mandatory, we advise you to rely on our customized configuration file for screen [`.screenrc`](https://github.com/ULHPC/dotfiles/blob/master/screen/.screenrc) available on [Github](https://github.com/ULHPC/dotfiles/blob/master/screen/.screenrc).